cogment/cogment-doc/docs/guide/tutorial/6-web-client.md

 ## Creating a React app

 First, we will initialize a React app.
-This can be done very simply by running from the root `rps` directory:
+This can be done very simply by running from the root `rps` folder:

 ```console
 npx create-react-app web_client